learn-co-curriculum/dsc-probability-density-function/README.md

 $$ \Large P(a \leq x \leq b) = \int_a^b f(x) dx \geq 0 $$

-> To obtain a probability of observing a value in an interval $[a,b]$, you can use an integral (which gives you the area under the curve) from a to b using your PDF $f(x)$
+To obtain a probability of observing a value in an interval $[a,b]$, you can use an integral (which gives you the area under the curve) from a to b using your PDF $f(x)$

 Don't worry too much about the adapted formula for PDFs.
 The main takeaway here is that you simply can't use the same summation expression because $P(X=x_i) = 0$ for any $x_i$.

 ## Seaborn

 At this stage, it's useful to have another look at the visualization library **Seaborn**, which can do wonders for statistical visualizations.

-We'll quickly introduce density plot creation using Seaborn here.
-You'll learn about other Seaborn plots at a later stage!

 Let's import the Seaborn library first.